pitt500/OnlineStoreTCA/README.md

 }
 ```

+If you want to learn more about how Environment object works on TCA, take a look to this [video](https://youtu.be/sid-zfggYhQ?list=PLHWvYoDHvsOVo4tklgLW1g7gy4Kmk4kjw&t=103)

 ## Side Effects

 A side effect is an observable change that occurs as a result of running a function or method.
 This can include things like modifying state outside of the function, performing I/O operations like reading or writing to a file, or making network requests.